lobster-dao/overview/README.md

 - It must be said that this is an open-contributor project.
 Developers who helped bring this together are mostly anon, and nobody knows if they are good at what they do or not.
 They just took the time to put it together.
 The code can have bugs, the approvals you set up can steal your money, anything can happen.
 There is no company or financial benefit to even perform an audit, so keep this in mind.
 You can lose both your money and your sanity.

 - Nobody will keep working on developing some games or whatever, the collection is more in the style of “pfp” aka profile picture related.
-There are no admins who will help you with questions, nobody will pump them, nothing like that.
+There are no admins who will help you with questions.
 Forget about these things.

 - When it comes to the bot distribution, it’s also hosted by anon devs, so they may steal your data as in the wallet associated with your telegram account.
 Will they?
 Nobody knows.
 Most likely they won’t.
 Just use a new clean wallet if it bothers you.